Podman for Docker Users

 - The

-flag with the name of the file (our example uses a file namedandreipope-secret.yml
+-fflag with the name of the file (our example uses a file namedandreipope-secret.yml) - The

 kubectl create -f andreipope-secret.yml --namespace=default